The Shortest Chapter in the NIV

-The shortest chapter in the Bible is Psalm 117.
+The shortest chapter in the NIV translation of the Bible is Psalm 117.
 It contains 2 verses and 17 words in the Hebrew language.
 Also, it is the middle chapter of the Bible.
 It is the 595th chapter, with 594 chapters before it and 594 chapters after it.

 Although Psalm 117 is the shortest chapter, nevertheless it is glorious in its theme.
 The Psalmist says, “Praise the Lord, all you Gentiles!
 Laud Him, all you peoples!
 For His merciful kindness is great toward us, and the truth of the Lord endures forever.
 Praise the Lord!”